• How it works

 • Yearly Leases: 90 days’ notice

-• Fixed-Term Leases: No notice is required
+• Fixed-Term Leases: No notice required unless stated in the agreement

 Legal Reasons to Break a Lease in Oregon